NameetAhire/yolov8-streamlit-project/README.md

 ##### **Author**

 Nameet Ahire

-Computer Vision \& Deep Learning using YOLOv8

 Note : In mp.py there are some error because of twilio and email password conflict with git.
-So to run the project properly you need to modify the mp.py file or you can completly remove the email and twilio function completely.
+So to run the project properly you need to modify the mp.py file or you can remove the email and twilio function completely.